AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 ![Container with content in JCR](assets/container-with-content-jcr.png)

-More components and content can be added to the container now as the author requires and the changes will be persisted.
+More components and content can be added to the container now as the author requires and the changes are persisted.

 #### Requirements and Limitations {#container-limitations}

 There are a number of requirements to add virtual containers as well as some limitations.

-* The policy for determining which components can be added will be inherited from the parent container.
+* The policy for determining which components can be added are inherited from the parent container.
 * The immediate parent of the container to be created must already exist in AEM.
   * If the container `root/responsivegrid` already exists in the AEM container, then a new container can be created by providing the path `root/responsivegrid/newContainer`.
   * However `root/responsivegrid/newContainer/secondNewContainer` is not possible.